About Two-Factor Authentication

 What can be used as a Second Factor for Authentication?

-You can use your smartphone running windows, iOS or Android, or a tablet running iOS or Android.
+Any device that is able to download and install the Duo Mobile app can be used as a second factor.
+This includes smartphones running windows, iOS or Android, and tablets running iOS or Android.
 You can also purchase a hard token from the bookstore.

 Do I have to use my phone as a token?

 You can purchase a hard token from the bookstore for $24.
-The hardware token will display 6 digits you'll need to enter to gain access to your account.
-Tokens will be available from the bookstore starting in July.
+The hardware token will display a 6-digit passcode you'll need to enter to gain access to your account.
+Tokens are available at the sponsored accounts desk of the Redwood, South City and Jordan bookstores.

 How do I use DUO 2FA?